naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 The program above will print the same  **output**  `[12 78 50]`

-It is not necessary that all elements in an array have to be assigned a value during short hand declaration.
+It is not necessary that all elements in an array have to be assigned a value during a short hand declaration.

 ```go
 package main